David (2020 film): Plot

 David calls his therapist to schedule an appointment after having suicidal thoughts.
 As they are in the middle of a session, a young man in a wrestler's uniform runs up and bangs on the window.
 The therapist tells David to ignore him, but the young man comes in.
 It turns out that the young man, also named David, is the therapist's son and was preparing for a match he is to have with a "beast" named Andy Doan.
 The therapist was supposed to attend, but he chose to put it off in favor of helping David.
 Despite David saying it is okay to postpone the session, the therapist insists that he stay and that young David leave.
 Father and son get into an argument about their relationship and the therapist's insistence that David's problem is more important, despite David becoming more and more detached from the situation.
-When young David claims that he will get a wrestler's scholarship, the therapist tells him that he will not because he barely made the team, resulting in young David telling him that he is not a good father.
+When young David claims that he will get a wrestler's scholarship, the therapist tells him that he will not because he barely made the team, resulting in a short fight and young David telling him that he is not a good father.
 The therapist tells him that it is difficult to take back things that have been said and young David cries.
 David, sympathizing with young David, goes up and hugs him.
 Later, young David wrestles Andy Doan and loses almost immediately.
 As he stands back up, he looks into the crowd to see both his father and David, who stand up and applaud his effort, have come to see him and smiles.